rohitverse/nftgalaxy-v1/README.md

 ## 3. Install Git
 [Click Here & Download ](https://git-scm.com/downloads)

-Now Open Terminal and copy paste step by step
+# Now Open Terminal and Run All Steps one bye one
 ## Steps to Run

 Step 1 : Clone this Repo